Medicines for bone loss

 This is not a complete list of medicines for bone loss.

 How do medicines for bone loss work?

 These medicines can help slow or stop the rate of bone loss and may increase bone thickness.
-This can reduce your risk of broken bones.

 What about side effects?